olliw42/mLRS-docu/docs/ARDUPILOT.md

 ## Stream Rates

 When configuring SRy/MAVy parameters, 'y' does usually not correspond to the number 'x' of the SERIALx port but to the count of serial ports using the MAVLink protocol.
-SERIAL0, and thus SR0, will nearly always be reserved for the USB connection and set to use the MAVLink protocol (which should not be modified).
-Therefore, as an example, in a setup with SERIAL1 and SERIAL2 not set to the MAVLink and with the mLRS receiver connected to SERIAL3, then SR1/MAV1 should be used to configured the stream rates for the mLRS receiver.
+SERIAL0, and thus SR0, is nearly always reserved for the USB connection and set to use the MAVLink protocol (not possible in ArduPilot 4.7, has no MAV0).
+Therefore, as an example, in a setup where SERIAL1 and SERIAL2 are not set to MAVLink protocol and with the mLRS receiver connected to SERIAL3, then SR1/MAV1 configures the stream rates for the mLRS receiver.

 To understand how stream rates affect the MAVLink data rate, you can use this [calculator](https://github.com/ArduPilot/pymavlink/blob/master/tools/mavtelemetry_datarates.py) (requires Python).